 (B) If only one offer is received in response to a competitive solicitation, see 215.371-3.

-(A) Follow the procedures at PGI (c)(3)(A) for pricing commercial items.
+(A) Follow the procedures at PGI (c)(3)(A) for pricing commercial products or commercial services.

 (A) The head of the contracting activity may, without power of delegation, apply the exceptional circumstances authority when a determination is made that—

 (1) The property or services cannot reasonably be obtained under the contract, subcontract, or modification, without the granting of the waiver;